-When it comes to keeping a reptile, temperature and humidity are two of the most important factors to consider.
-As exotic pets, it is your duty to guarantee that their habitat is suitable for their health and well-being.
+When it comes to keeping a bearded dragon as a pet, temperature and humidity are the two most important factors to consider.
+As an owner, it is your duty to guarantee that their habitat is suitable for their health and well-being.
 This is not an option; it is needed to ensure their survival.

 |Editor’s Pick||Thermometer||Our Rating|